-These flowers are seriously minuscule, which makes them so very sweet.
-The entire cluster above is less than 1 inch at its widest point!
+Florals are a classic motif in embroidery, and tiny flowers are fun and pretty to create in your projects.
+The following three types of flowers are seriously minuscule, which makes them so very sweet.
+The entire cluster above is less than 1 inch at its widest point.

 How to Make a Tiny Rose

 Make two tiny parallel straight stitches that create the center of the flower.

 Form the Petals